 The SWIFT code is an 8-11 alphanumeric character code structured in a standard format from left to right as:

-1. Bank code (four letters abbreviating bank’s name)
+- Bank code (four letters abbreviating the bank’s name)

-3. Location code (two letters or numbers for bank’s head office)
+- Location code (two letters or numbers for the bank’s head office)

 The branch code is much like a routing number used in the US.
 Some SWIFT codes simply use XXX in place of the branch code.
 In this case, the transfer will go to the bank’s main office.

-The International Standard for SWIFT/BIC codes is ISO 9362 which is why you sometimes see this term used in place of SWIFT.
-The ISO is responsible for how a SWIFT code is structured, including the use of letters, numbers, and the length of codes.
+The International Standard for SWIFT/BIC codes is ISO 9362, which is why you sometimes see this term used in place of SWIFT.
+The ISO is responsible for the structure of SWIFT codes, including the use of letters and numbers, as well as the length of codes.

 Example of a SWIFT Code

-One example of a SWIFT code is the Italian bank UniCredit Banca.
+One example of a SWIFT code is UniCredit Banca, an Italian bank.
 It’s located in the city of Milan and has the code:

 UNCRITMM (XXX)